auraphp/Aura.View/README.md

 Escaping Output
 ---------------

-In general, you do not need to manually apply escaping in your template scripts.
-Aura View automatically escapes data assigned to the template when you access that data.
+***Aura View automatically escapes data assigned to the template when you access that data.*** So, in general, you do not need to manually apply escaping in your template scripts.

 - Strings assigned to the template are automatically escaped as you access them; integers, floats, booleans, and nulls are not.